Vallentyne/AzureDataPlatformDeployments/DataAnalytics/README.md

 - Network representing a hub
 - Virtual machine representing a client PC
 - Bastion host
-- Private DNS Zones
+- Private DNS Zones, linked to both networks
 - Private endpoints for Synapse, Data Factory, storage accounts

-## Post Deployment Tasks
+## Deploy

-Several steps are currently manual:

-- Some private endpoint configurations are still not automated.
+Run the deploy script from a logged in Azure powershell instance.